 Protecting Seneca Lake’s Hemlocks

-Thanks to a generous grant of over $50,000 from the Rose Family Foundation, we’re launching a critical initiative to protect Seneca Lake’s eastern hemlock trees from the invasive Hemlock Woolly Adelgid (HWA).
+Thanks to a generous grant of over $50,000 from the Rose Family Foundation, we have launched a critical initiative to protect Seneca Lake’s eastern hemlock trees from the invasive Hemlock Woolly Adelgid (HWA).
 These iconic trees play a vital role in safeguarding water quality, preventing erosion, and supporting wildlife habitats.
 Losing them would be devastating for the health of our watershed.

-So far, our volunteer Hemlock Hunters have been surveying properties and collecting data on hemlock health.
-Some trees are already too far gone to save, but we’re working to identify those still worth protecting—especially high-priority trees that stabilize steep ravines and help keep our streams cold.
-These efforts are building the foundation for future treatment.
+Our initiative focused on identifying, prioritizing, and planning for treatment.
+We partnered with Forest and Water Solutions and expert Zeb Strickland to lead this assessment phase.
+Our volunteer Hemlock Hunters surveyed properties and collected data on hemlock health.
+Some trees were already too far gone to save, but we identify those still worth protecting—especially high-priority trees that stabilize steep ravines and help keep our streams cold.

 The Threat